 The Importance of Social & Environmental Aims:

 In regard to social issues, Sanders was especially quick to point out problems with wealth distribution and financial equality in the United States and around the world.
-Poverty statistics tell us that nearly half of the world’s population, close to 3 billion people, live on less than $2.50 per day, and that in the United States, over 43 million people, or 13.5% of the population, lives below the poverty line.
+Poverty statistics tell us that nearly half of the world’s population, close to 3 billion people, live on less than $2.50 per day and that in the United States, over 43 million people, or 13.5% of the population, live below the poverty line.
 Numbers like these point to the bleak reality of the world we live in, where only a select few have the opportunity to truly succeed and the vast majority of people don’t even have access to basic life necessities.
-“Today, the top one-tenth of 1% owns nearly as much wealth as the bottom 90%.
-The economic game is rigged, and this level of inequality is unsustainable.
-We need an economy that works for all, not just the powerful,” Sanders told us.
+Sanders told us,

 Moving Towards the Triple Bottom Line: